 Zinc additives, have been recommended by most engine manufacturers for years.

 So, why do we have lower zinc and phosphorus levels, in modern engine oils.

 Today, the use of (API) approved oils in performance applications, will likely lead to trouble.
-This is during flat tappet camshaft break-in periods.
+For instance, during flat tappet camshaft break-in periods.

 All This Has Left A Path Of Devastation And A Lot Of Pointing Fingers.